Hello everyone; Coach Tyler here.

 Nutrition and supplements can be a minefield for people wanting to be fit and healthy.
-So this gives you an opportunity to provide information on these subjects in the form of video content for your channel.
+So this allows you to provide information on these subjects as video content for your channel.

-Both these and fitness tips help to identify you as an expert and help show that you are credible and know what you are talking about when it comes to fitness, exercise and health.
+Both these fitness tips help identify you as an expert and help show that you are credible and know what you discuss regarding fitness, exercise, and health.

 Structured workout programs

-So take the time to film a view examples of workout programs to build muscle or perhaps to lose weight, for example, with descriptions of the exercises as well as the reps they can expect to do.
+So take the time to film examples of workout programs to build muscle or perhaps to lose weight, for example, with descriptions of the exercises and the reps they can expect to do.

 Again, by visually showing what you can offer, you could turn a prospective client into an actual one.

-While perhaps not the easiest to make, motivational videos can be an important part of the videos you offer.
+While perhaps not the easiest to make, motivational videos can be an important part of your videos.

 Why?
-Well, sometimes people just need some guidance and backing with the mental side of training.
-It’s often overlooked and by having a number of videos that help people stay motivated, you can ensure that clients that may want to quit, don’t!
+Sometimes people need guidance and backing with the mental side of training.
+It’s often overlooked and by having several videos that help people stay motivated, you can ensure that clients that may want to quit don’t!

 Weight loss advice